 The development of the game, one of the most influential and innovative titles ever created, started on an Acorn BBC Micro.
 Bell and Braben developed the game entirely in assembly language to be able to pack all features in the limited memory of this 8-bit computer.
-Elite featured revolutionary wireframe 3D graphics and open-ended gameplay based on exploration and trading set in a procedurally generated universe.
+Elite featured revolutionary wireframe 3D graphics and open-ended gameplay based on exploration and trading in a procedurally generated universe.
 The success led to the porting to almost all available platforms, including Commodore 64, ZX Spectrum, PC, Amiga, Atari ST, and NES.

 Bell and Braben themselves programmed the other versions for the 6502 microprocessor computers, including the Commodore 64 one, which was the version that first introduced the iconic music of the "The Blue Danube" played during the docking (an homage to 2001 A Space Odyssey).